NoNameItem/read-comics/docs/doc-style.md

 - Prefer inline code formatting (`code`) for identifiers, types, routes, and settings, and link to related docs with relative hyperlinks.
 - When documenting invocation, show imports and calls inside fenced ` ```python` blocks with realistic parameters.
 - Under each subheading note explicit behavior details such as retry policies, database interactions, routing, and side effects.
+- **Do NOT include full function/method implementations** — Document purpose, parameters, return values, side effects, and behavior instead.
+Show config snippets or small call examples only when essential for understanding.

 ## Anchors & linking
 - Every summary bullet must point to an existing anchor (e.g., `- [`MyClass`](#myclass)` paired with `### MyClass`).